A Survey of Zero-Knowledge Proof Based Verifiable Machine Learning: ZKML Research Landscape

 Fig.~\ref{f5} presents the conceptual diagram of the arithmetic circuits used in ZKP-based verifiable training.
 Below, we detail the components of this diagram.

 \begin{itemize}

-\item {Circuit Input}: The inputs to the circuit in ZKP-based verifiable training include both private witness and public input.
-The private witness encompasses the training data, the labels of the training data.
-The public input consists of the hash of the training data, the hash of the training data labels, the threshold of the model training loss and the proving key necessary to generate zero-knowledge proofs.\footnote{The hashes used in the inputs serve as commitments to the corresponding data.
+\item {Circuit Input}: The circuit takes both a private witness and a public input.
+The witness contains the training features and labels, denoted by \((X_{\mathrm{train}},Y_{\mathrm{train}})\).
+The public input contains the commitments \(h(X_{\mathrm{train}})\) and \(h(Y_{\mathrm{train}})\), the target loss threshold \(\tau_{\mathrm{loss}}\), and the proving key \(\mathsf{PK}\).\footnote{The hashes used in the inputs serve as commitments to the corresponding data.
 Alternatively, other cryptographic commitment schemes compatible with ZKP can also be utilized.}

-\item {Circuit Logic}: The circuit executes several essential computational tasks to enable verifiable training.
-First, it computes the hashes of the training data and their corresponding labels that given in the private witness, then compares these computed hashes with those provided in the public input.
-If the hashes match, the computation proceeds; otherwise, it terminates.
-Next, the circuit generates model inference outputs using the training data as inputs to the model.
-It then calculates the training loss by comparing the inferred outputs with the true labels of the training data.
-This training loss is evaluated against a predetermined threshold.
-If the loss exceeds the threshold, the circuit computes gradients and updates the model parameters accordingly; otherwise, the training process halts.
-Throughout this process, all computations are integrated with the proving key to produce a zero-knowledge proof, ensuring the integrity and confidentiality of the entire computation process.
+\item {Circuit Logic}: The circuit first recomputes \(h(X_{\mathrm{train}})\) and \(h(Y_{\mathrm{train}})\) from the witness and checks them against the public commitments.
+If the commitments are consistent, it evaluates the model on \(X_{\mathrm{train}}\), computes the training loss against \(Y_{\mathrm{train}}\), and compares the resulting loss with \(\tau_{\mathrm{loss}}\).
+If the loss remains above the threshold, the circuit computes gradients and updates the model parameters; otherwise, the training process halts.
+The entire computation is coupled with \(\mathsf{PK}\) to generate a zero-knowledge proof \(\pi\), thereby ensuring integrity without revealing the private training data.

-\item {Circuit Output}: The output includes the hash of the updated model parameters after training and the generated zero-knowledge proof.
+\item {Circuit Output}: The output includes the commitment \(h(\theta')\) of the updated model parameters \(\theta'\) and the generated proof \(\pi\).

 \end{itemize}